sakosy/arch_katas_2021/README.md

 | FR-20 | ???
 Convert transactional customers to engaged customers |
 | FR-21 | ???
 Make connections between similar demographics |
 | FR-22 | ???
 Improve the distribution and potential food waste from having the wrong mix of foods in a particular fridge |
 | FR-23 | ???
-Get from clinics info based on extended data, for example regional dietary observations
+Get from clinics info based on extended data, for example, regional dietary observations

 ### Architecture Characteristics Requirements
-- **Scalability:** We should care about potential growth of analytical data and communication history volume (FR-5, FR-8, FR-9).
+- **Scalability:** We should care about the potential growth of analytical data and communication history volume (FR-5, FR-8, FR-9).
-- **Security:** We have to operate with customer's private medical profiles.
+- **Security:** We have to operate with customers' private medical profiles.
 So, this type of data must be processed securely (FR-10, FR-13).
 - **Domain partitioning:** We need to build independent domain areas by requirements: onboarding, community, integration.
 Each of them can be implemented independently (FR-5, FR-8, FR-9, FR-10).
-- **Elasticity:** The engagement could increase a number of customers drastically, so we should be able to start from just dozens of users and process up to thousands without any lacks.
+- **Elasticity:** The engagement could increase the number of customers drastically, so we should be able to start from just dozens of users and process up to thousands without any lacks.
 This follows from the system goals.

 ## Architecture Decision Records